 Day 1: Met on arrival at the international airport and transferred to the domestic airport for your flight to an airstrip in the Samburu National Reserve or the Kalama airstrip in Kalama Conservancy.
-Met on arrival and transferred to the lodge.
-Afternoon game drive in Kalama Conservancy with sundowners and an enthralling view.
+Met on arrival and transferred to the lodge or take you on a game drive after enjoying a picnic lunch in the bush.
+The afternoon game drive will be taken in the 200,000 acre Kalama Conservancy, after which you will enjoy sundowners with an enthralling view.
 Dinner and overnight at Saruni Samburu Lodge.

 Day 2: Early morning game drive and bush picnic breakfast in Samburu National Reserve, looking for the rare and distinctive species of game found here, which include Grevy's zebra, reticulated giraffe, Beisa oryx, long necked gerenuk and Somali ostrich.
 Head back to the lodge for a light lunch and an afternoon relaxing by the pool or enjoying the complimentary massage offered by the lodge.
 In the evening, head out to the Conservancy for a game drive, followed by an exciting bush dinner under the stars, and a final night game drive back to the lodge.
 Overnight at Saruni Samburu Lodge.